iu-parfunc/lvars/redex/README.md

 upper bound operation, and a set of lattice values, and generates a Redex language definition.
-For instance, to generate a Redex language model called `lambdaLVar-nat` where the user-specified lattice is the natural numbers with `max` as the least-upper-bound, one can write:
+For instance, to generate a Redex language model called `lambdaLVar-nat` where the user-specified lattice is the natural numbers with `max` as the least upper bound, one can write:

 ```
 (define-lambdaLVar-language lambdaLVar-nat max natural)